EpicOrange/riichi_advanced/README.md

 ![](title.png)

-Multipurpose extensible four-player mahjong client featuring the following:
+Multipurpose extensible mahjong client featuring the following:

-- Six base rulesets: Riichi, Hong Kong, Sichuan Bloody, Saki Powers, Vietnamese, Bloody 30-Faan Jokers
+- Multiple base rulesets, including Riichi, Hong Kong Old Style, Sichuan Bloody, and Bloody 30-Faan Jokers.
+You can even play Riichi Mahjong with Saki powers!
-- Dozens of optional mods (for Riichi): Head Bump, Open Riichi, Space Mahjong, Shiro Pocchi, Tenth tile in each suit, and more
+- Optional mods for each ruleset, especially Riichi!
+Play with head bump, sequences wrapping from 9 to 1, a tenth tile in each suit, and more!
-- Lobby system with public/private rooms
+- Lobby system with public/private rooms!
+Invite your friends!
-- Infinitely customizable ruleset (it's a JSON file)
+- Infinitely customizable ruleset!
+Copy-paste an existing ruleset and play your modified version directly in the client!

-This project is hosted at <https://riichiadvanced.com/>, and the Discord is here: <https://discord.gg/5QQHmZQavP>
+All of this is live at <https://riichiadvanced.com/>, and the Discord is here: <https://discord.gg/5QQHmZQavP>

-It is currently in beta, please help us test for bugs!
+This project is currently in beta, please help us test for bugs in the discord linked above!
+The planned v1.0 release date is 2025 New Years, so stay posted!

 ## Documentation

 If you're looking to make a custom ruleset using the game's JSON-based ruleset format, that documentation is available [here](documentation/documentation.md).

-This project is written in Elixir with the Phoenix framework making heavy use of the LiveView library.
-Like all Phoenix projects it has two moving parts:
+This project is written in Elixir with the Phoenix framework, making heavy use of the LiveView library.
+Like all Phoenix projects, it has two moving parts:

 - `lib/riichi_advanced`: Model
 - `lib/riichi_advanced_web`: Combined View/Controller